Ethel Caterham: Biography

+Early life and family

 Ethel May Collins was born on 21 August 1909 in Shipton Bellinger, Hampshire, England, as the second youngest of eight siblings.
 She spent her early years in the nearby town of Tidworth.
-One of her sisters reached the age of 104.
+Her sister, Gladys Babilas, reached the age of 104.
 In 1927, at 18 years old, Caterham travelled to British India, where she worked as an au pair for a military household until the age of 21.

-Marriage and family life

-In 1931, following her return to England, Caterham met Norman Caterham (1905–1976) at a dinner party.
-The couple were married at Salisbury Cathedral, where Norman Caterham had previously sung as a choirboy.
+In 1931, following her return to England, she met Norman Caterham at a dinner party.
+The couple were married at Salisbury Cathedral in 1933, where Norman had previously sung as a choirboy.
 He went on to serve as a lieutenant colonel in the Royal Army Pay Corps.
-They lived in Harnham, Salisbury before postings in Hong Kong and Gibraltar.
+They lived in Harnham, Salisbury, before postings in Hong Kong and Gibraltar.
 During their time in Hong Kong, she established a nursery school focused on English language, crafts and recreational activities.
-While stationed in Gibraltar, the couple had two daughters, whom they later raised in England.
+While stationed in Gibraltar, the couple had two daughters, Gem and Anne, whom they later raised in England.
+Norman died in 1976, and Gem died in the early 2000s.

 Later years

 Caterham drove until she was 97 and enjoyed playing contract bridge in her centenarian years.
-Both of her daughters pre-deceased her, but she has three grandchildren and five great-grandchildren.
-She had lived in an annex within the home of her younger daughter, Anne, until Anne’s death in February 2020 at the age of 82.
+Both of her daughters have predeceased her, but she has three grandchildren and five great-grandchildren.
+She had lived in an annex within the home of her younger daughter, Anne, until Anne's death in February 2020 at the age of 82.
 Following this, Caterham relocated to a care facility in Ash Vale, Surrey, and later moved to another home in Lightwater.

-In 2020, at the age of 110, Caterham survived COVID-19.
+In 2020, at the age of 110, Caterham contracted and recovered from COVID-19.
 Shortly before her 111th birthday, she was interviewed by BBC Radio Surrey, where she attributed her longevity to "taking everything in my stride, the highs and the lows."
 On her 111th birthday in August 2020, she was visited by the mayor of Surrey Heath, having been the oldest living resident of Surrey since January 2019.

+On 18 September 2025, aged 116, Caterham met King Charles III, with whom she exchanged pleasantries and recalled his investiture in 1969.